 D: Alright we need to work through this systematically.
 First thing I would suggest is to repeat the Rhus-tox each day for one week.

-> What?
+What?
 OMG!
 No, no, no!!!
-We know the single dose of 30C on an as-needed basis works!
+We already know that the single dose of 30C on an as-needed basis works!
 It’s worked twice now!
 Why would we change anything?
-Why would we not stick with what’s working?
+Why would we not stick with what’s been working?
 By giving it every day–while she’s WELL?
-We are certainly risking either an aggravation or a canceling-out of the remedy.
+We are certainly risking either an aggravation or an antidote.
 And it would be hard to tell the difference between the 2.

-> D: …Make sure you are hitting (succussing) the bottle 3 times before each dose.
+D: …Make sure you are hitting (succussing) the bottle 3 times before each dose.

 The next step, assuming that this does not further improve her, would be to obtain Rhus-tox 200c and give her a single dose.
 Don’t do this until you make a report of her progress here.
 Then we can make further decisions based on her response.

 R: I don’t know if I can take of week of this!
 Two days of the one-dose-per-day of rhus tox and itching is worse.

 You see?
 What’d I tell you!
 Look at what happened — an aggravation!
 (It might have been a good idea to do “the Aggravation Zapper” in the 12th cup at this point.)

 The scratching/chewing episodes are much more frequent and more violent, with little bumps coming back on her legs.
 I’m afraid she’ll chew/scratch her skin open.